twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGUIDELINESFORM** – Used when changing guideline settings.
 * **TIMPORTGLYPHDATAFORM** – Used when importing glyph data.
 * **TINSERTGLYPHFORM** – Used when inserting glyphs.
-* **TINSTALLEDFONTSFORM** – Displays a dialog to open installed fonts in the computer.
-Old versions used to have a delay.
+* **TINSTALLEDFONTSFORM** – Displays a dialog with all installed fonts in the computer to either view or open them.
+Version 10.1.0.2272 (2016-12-20) is the last version to have a waiting delay.
 * **TKERNFEATUREFRAME** – Used by the kerning window.
 * **TKERNGROUPMANAGERFORM** – Used when managing kerning groups or classes in the font.
 * **TKERNINGFORM** (version 3.0 until 6.5) – Displays a dialog where you can view or edit the legacy kerning tables (not the GPOS kerning tables) in the font.
 See `TOPENTYPEDESIGNERFORM` in recent versions.